trailofbits/osquery-extensions/README.md

 ## Troubleshooting

-When troubleshooting, ensure you are running osqueryd/osqueryi with the `--verbose` flag.
+When troubleshooting, ensure you are running `osqueryd`/`osqueryi` with the `--verbose` flag.

-* As mentioned, if you encounter the following error, you need change the owner of `trailofbits_osquery_extensions.ext` to be the root account, or else run osquery with the `--allow_unsafe` flag: `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`
+As mentioned above, if you encounter the following error, you need change the owner of the `trailofbits_osquery_extensions.ext` file to be the root account, or else run osquery with the `--allow_unsafe` flag: `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`

 ## License